Many detached houses have private driveways. In suburban and rural areas, nearly all do.

 - Hold Off on Drainage.
 You can probably get away without drainage features on flat and slightly sloping driveways, at least temporarily.
 Keep watch on your project during and after the first few soaking rains following the installation and reassess if warranted.

 - Use a Rewards Credit Card to Finance the Project.
 If you have solid credit, use a rewards credit card to marginally (or significantly) reduce the final cost of your project.
 The typical cash back credit card earns 1% to 2% cash back on most or all purchases – a meaningful return, to be sure.
 You get much more bang for your buck when you leverage your project to meet a new credit card’s sign-up bonus spend requirement.
-My driveway project accounted for about half the required sign-up bonus spend on my new Chase Freedom Unlimited card – $500 spent on purchases within three months of sign-up.
-Thanks to the project, I easily cleared the threshold and snagged a $150 bonus – offsetting nearly 70% of the project’s total cost.
+My driveway project accounted for about half the required sign-up bonus spend on my new Chase Freedom Unlimited card, back when that card had a spending-based sign-up bonus.
+(Now, new cardholders earn 3% cash back on all purchases in the first year, up to $20,000 spent.)
+Thanks to the project, I snagged a hefty bonus that offset nearly 70% of the project’s total cost.

 Pro Tip: Frequent travelers can take advantage of some of the best sign-up bonus offers around.
 Check out our list of the best travel rewards credit cards for sign-up bonus offers worth $500 or more.